DISCOOS/eventstore-client-dart/packages/eventstore_client/README.md

 ## Community
 There is a community discussion space at [Event Store Discuss](https://discuss.eventstore.com).
-If you prefer slack, there is also an #eventstore channel in the [DDD-CQRS-ES](https://j.mp/ddd-es-cqrs) slack community.
+If you prefer Discord, there is also an [#event-store-db](https://discord.com/channels/514783899440775168/762672037113757746) channel.
+[Click to join](https://discord.gg/7TfNjdckcY) the community and start asking questions.
 The maintainers of this community developed client will do their best to answer any questions in both these channels.

 ## Contributing
 Development is done on the `master` branch.
 As for the official clients, we also